Quantum algorithms for Uhlmann transformation: Main results

 For each model, we evaluate the number of queries/samples for implementing the Uhlmann transformation.
 Since each model listed above can simulate those listed below, the models are ordered from the one with the strongest assumptions and highest computational power (I) to the one with the weakest assumptions and lowest power (III).
 The details and motivations behind these computational models are presented in \Cref{sec:three computational models}.

 When we consider the Uhlmann transformation, the purified sample access model (II) appears to be the most natural setting, as the transformation is specified for a pair of purified states and cannot be determined from mixed states alone.
 Nevertheless, there is still motivation to consider the mixed sample access model (III), due to its utility in various information-theoretic tasks, as discussed in our applications.
-In the mixed sample access model (III), we aim to construct a quantum algorithm for the Uhlmann transformation tailored to a specific purification named the \emph{canonical purification} (its definition is given by Eq.~\eqref{eq:def of canonical purification}).
+In the mixed sample access model (III), we consider the Uhlmann transformation tailored to a specific purification named the \emph{canonical purification} (its definition is given by Eq.~\eqref{eq:def of canonical purification}).
+We construct a quantum algorithm that prepares the canonical purification from multiple sampled states, and utilize it as part of our Uhlmann transformation algorithm in model (III).